0xraincandy/syca/README.md

 A minimal **sudo-like privilege elevation tool for Linux**, written in **Python + C**
 with **PAM authentication** and **system-wide secure password caching**.

-Syscall acts as a clean, lightweight alternative to sudo/doas while keeping strict
+Syca acts as a clean, lightweight alternative to sudo/doas while keeping strict
 security boundaries.
 Authentication is performed via PAM, and a secure C setuid helper
 executes privileged commands safely.